yongrenjie/penguins/README.md

 There are tutorial-type articles intended for entirely new users; I'm working on documentation beyond that, but it's not my main job, so it's a little slow.

 Note that `penguins` is still in development, so the interface should not be assumed to be (too) stable.
 For now, I am working directly on the master branch, and rebasing/force pushing may occur without warning.

+**NOTE: You may want to silence type checking.** There are plenty of issues with this which I have yet to fix.
+I have chosen to design penguins to provide Pythonic, friendly syntax, which unfortunately makes it *very* difficult to correctly specify types.